-The CGU CeramTec-ETEC includes mainly business activities concerned with ceramic products which are used in ballistic applications, and protect against wear and corrosion.
+The CGU CeramTec-ETEC continues to include mainly business activities concerned with ceramic products which are used in ballistic applications, and protect against wear and corrosion.

 The purchase price allocation involved, as of 1 September 2013, the trademarks CeramTec, Bl-OLOX and SPK being identified and recognized, and, as of 29 May 2015, the trademark DAI Ceramics.
-These recorded a carrying amount of EUR 52,171k as of 31 December 2015 (31 December 2014: EUR 51,289k).
+These recorded a carrying amount of EUR 52,104k as of 31 December 2016 (31 December 2015: EUR 52,171k).
 As the recognized trademarks CeramTec, BIOLOX and SPK do not represent a product-specific trademark and do not have a limited life, the useful life for the recognized trademarks was classified as indefinite.
-The trademark DAI has a remaining useful life of 9.4 years as of the balance sheet date.
-The trademarks were allocated to the cash-generating unit CeramTec GmbH.
+The trademark DAI has a remaining useful life of 8.4 years as of the balance sheet date (31 December 2015: 9.4 years).
+The trademarks were allocated to the cash-generating unit CeramTec.

-Technology has a carrying amount of EUR 203,072k (31 December 2014: EUR 217,551k) and primarily contains the basic technology underlying high-performance ceramics.
-This has an average weighted remaining useful life of 15.1 years (31 December 2014: 16.1 years).
+Technology has a carrying amount of EUR 186,699k (31 December 2015: EUR 203,072k) and primarily contains the basic technology underlying high-performance ceramics.
+This has an average weighted remaining useful life of 14.1 years (31 December 2015: 15.1 years).

-Customer relationships have a carrying amount of EUR 345,790k (31 December 2014: EUR 368,534k) and primarily contain customer relationships from medical applications.
-This has an average weighted remaining useful life of 14.0 years (31 December 2014: 14.8 years).
+Customer relationships have a carrying amount of EUR 316,546k (31 December 2015: EUR 345,790k) and primarily contain customer relationships from medical applications.
+This has an average weighted remaining useful life of 13.0 years (31 December 2015: 14.0 years).

-Amortization of other intangible assets is recognized under production, selling, research and development costs as well as general administration costs.
+Amortization of other intangible assets is recognized under production, selling, research and development costs as well as general administration costs, and impairment losses are recognised under other operating expenses.

-For the cash-generating units, the annual impairment test was performed as of 30 November 2015.
+For the cash-generating units, the annual impairment test performed as of 30 November 2015 was based on the CGUs' previous reporting structure, and the annual impairment test performed as of 31 December 2016 was based on the CGUs' new reporting structure.
 The recoverable amount was calculated based on an asset's value in use.
 Value in use is calculated by discounting the future cash flows.
 The measurement is therefore allocable to level 3 pursuant to IFRS 13.
 The projected future cash inflows are based on approved planning which is undertaken by the CeramTec Group and, as a rule, has a three-year planning horizon.
 For this purpose, assumptions are made mainly about future selling prices or quantities and costs.
-The planning period for the CeramTec-ETEC cash-generating unit is different, and covers the time until 2020.
+The planning period for the CeramTec-ETEC cash-generating unit is different, and covers the time until 2021.